bluem-development/bluem-php/README.md

 ### Notes version 2.0.1:
 Major release with more stability, validation and features.

-Please note: The main Integration class is called Bluem, so to include it, use something like:
+Please note: The main Integration class is called Bluem, so to include it, use:
 ```php
 $bluem = new Bluem($config);
 ```